ShivMC/ML-for-bioinformatics/README.md

 Machine learning (ML) is a branch of artificial intelligence where computers learn patterns from data instead of following explicit rules.
 For biologists, think of it like this:

-> **Traditional approach:** You write a rule — "if sequence has motif X, then it's a promoter."
+> **Traditional approach:** You write a rule :"if sequence has motif X, then it's a promoter."
 > **ML approach:** You show the computer thousands of known promoters and non-promoters, and it *learns* the distinguishing patterns on its own.

 ML is especially powerful in bioinformatics because biological data is complex, high-dimensional, and often contains patterns too subtle for manual rule-writing.
 Common applications include:

-- **Classification** — Is this sequence coding or non-coding?
+- **Classification** : Is this sequence coding or non-coding?
 Is this mutation pathogenic?
-- **Regression** — How strongly will this drug bind to a target protein?
+- **Regression** : How strongly will this drug bind to a target protein?
-- **Clustering** — Which viruses are genetically similar?
+- **Clustering** : Which viruses are genetically similar?
 Which patients group together?
 - **Dimensionality reduction** — Visualizing high-dimensional gene expression data in 2D/3D.

 ---